patelrohanv/patelrohanv.blog/posts/dva-c01-studying-sqs.md

 * standard queues (default)

-  * best-effort ordering - messages are generally delivered in the order they were sent but will occasionally be delievered out of order or more than one copy of the message will be delievered
+  * best-effort ordering - messages are generally delivered in the order they were sent but will occasionally be delivered out of order or more than one copy of the message will be delievered
   * nearly unlimited number of transactions per second
-  * guarantees that a message is delievered at least once
+  * guarantees that a message is delivered at least once
 * FIFO queues (first in first out)

-  * ordering is strictly preserved - messages delievered in the order they were sent
+  * ordering is strictly preserved - messages delivered in the order they were sent
   * no duplicate messages will ever be sent
   * exactly-once processing - message is delivered once and remains available until a consumer processes and deletes it
   * 300 transactions per second
-  * ^minus these, same capabalities as a standard queue
+  * ^minus these, same capabilities as a standard queue
   * good usecase - banking

 ##### Visibility Timeout (configuration)